peytonshriver/call-center/README.md

 ## Project requirements
 ### Java back-end
-* Implement Java methods to return the min, max, average, and median products by their price.
+* Implement Java methods to return the min, max, average, and median calls by their call time.
 * Note: these methods are to be implemented in the `com.revature.spark.todo.AssociateImplementation` class.
 * **Do not use any APIs to complete these methods.**